 - When ready to begin pumping, affix the alligator clamps to the battery taking care to connect red clamp to the positive battery terminal and black clamp to the negative battery terminal and switch the PortaWell to the on position.

-Note: Maximum operating pressure of the pump is 45 psi at which point an internal limit switch will stop the pump.
-If pump fails to run continuously when switched on, it is usually because the ceramic filter has been plugged and needs to be cleaned before proceeding.
+Note: Maximum operating pressure of the pump is 45 PSI.
+If pump fails to run continuously when switched on, it is usually because a filter has been plugged and needs to be cleaned or replaced before proceeding.

-When the PortaWell™ will not be operated for more than 72 hours, it is important to remove the water from the filter housings and filters to prevent possible algae growth.
+When the PortaWell® Emergency Water Filtration System will not be operated for more than 72 hours, it is important to remove the water from the filter housings and filters to prevent possible algae growth.

 - Run the pump to expel as much water as possible from the housing.
 (Pump can be run dry with no damage)

-- Remove the housings and the filters from the PortaWell.
+- Remove the housings and the filters from the PortaWell® system.

 - Empty the filter housings of any residual water.
 Take care to not let any unfiltered water in the housing come in contact with the inside (clean side) of the filter.